MicrosoftDocs/powerbi-docs/powerbi-docs/service-premium-connect-tools.md

 **Excel PivotTables** - Click-to-Run version of Office 16.0.11326.10000 or above is required.

-**Third-party** - Includes client data visualization applications and tools that can connect to, query, and consume datasets in Power BI Premium.
+**Third party** - Includes client data visualization applications and tools that can connect to, query, and consume datasets in Power BI Premium.
 Most tools require the latest versions of MSOLAP client libraries, but some may use ADOMD.

 ## Client libraries